codefori/vscode-ibmi/TRANSLATING.md

 Please read above How to initiate or How to help in a new translating.

-**Add a new langage** is to add a new folder under [docs](./docs/) folder with all docs's markdown files translate.
+**Add a new langage** is to add a new folder under [docs](./docs/) folder with all docs's markdown files translated.
-To be meaningful we called this folder with the [ISO Langage Code table](http://www.lingoes.net/en/translator/langcode.htm)
+To be meaningful we call this folder with the [ISO Langage Code table](http://www.lingoes.net/en/translator/langcode.htm)

 So for french we used **fr-FR**.
-then the user's site switches between all the différents translations using the translations *navbar* in the right corner.
+then the user switches between all the langages using the translations *navbar* in the right corner.

 ## Process to add a new langage
 We choose to use french translation as an example to explain the process.